swissup/swissup.github.io/m1/extensions/highlight/widgets/settings.md

-show_page_link  | Flag that indicates to show "See all products" link or not page_url        | Custom url to the "See all products" page. page_title      | "See all products" link title **Pagination settings** |
+show_page_link  | Flag that indicates to show "See all products" link or not page_url        | Custom url to the "See all products" page. page_title      | "See all products" link title
-show_pager      | Flag that indicates that pagination should be visible or not products_per_page | Products count per page page_var_name   | Product page variabe name in query.
-Useful, when you have multiple block of the same type on one page

 ###### Available templates